 © Copyright 2024 by the Wyoming Department of Workforce Services, Research & Planning

-The Research & Planning section of the Wyoming Department of Workforce Services reported today that the state’s seasonally adjusted unemployment rate was unchanged from January to February at 2.8%.
-Wyoming’s unemployment rate was lower than its year-ago level of 3.1% and much lower than the current U.S. unemployment rate of 3.9%.
+The Research & Planning section of the Wyoming Department of Workforce Services reported today that the state’s seasonally adjusted unemployment rate rose slightly from 2.8% in April to 2.9% in May.
+Wyoming’s unemployment rate has remained within the narrow range of 2.8% to 3.0% for 15 months.
+The U.S. unemployment rate of 4.0% in May was much higher than Wyoming’s rate.

 Wyoming Seasonally Adjusted Statewide Labor Force Estimates